codingMustache/codingMustache/README.md

 ## Joke of the Day

-What’s Forest Gump’s Facebook password?
-1forest1
+Waking up this morning was an eye-opening experience.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+Whistler was the codename of this Microsoft Operating System.
- 1. Network
+ 1. Windows 95
- 2. Session
+ 2. Windows 7
- 3. Application
+ 3. Windows XP
- 4. Present
+ 4. Windows 2000

 <details>
   <summary>Answer</summary>
-  Application
+  Windows XP
 </details>